emvolz-phylodynamics/musseco/README.md

 ## Tutorials

-* We recommend that you read the [Get started](http://emvolz-phylodynamics.github.io/musseco/articles/musseco.html) to understand the implementation of BiSSeCO.
+* We recommend that you read the [Get started](http://emvolz-phylodynamics.github.io/musseco/articles/musseco.html) to understand the implementation of BiSSECo.